Successful participation trade fairs

 - Develop a mailing list and use it for future purposes

-- Send the info you promised at the fair (samples, brochures, price lists, or any other).
+- Send the info you promised at the fair (samples, brochures, price lists, etc).
 This is critical for building your reputation.

 9. Monitor and evaluate your trade fair participation